rudaottaviani/GettingCleaningDataProject/CodeBook.md

 The Mean of the Body Gyroscopical Magnitude Signal in the Frequency Domain.Values are normalized and bounded within [-1,1].
-*Note: The magnitude of The three-dimensional signals (X,Y,Z) were calculated using the Euclidean norm*
+*Note: The magnitude of The three-dimensional signals (X,Y,Z) were calculated using the Euclidean norm.*
 **BodyBody is a Typos but were leave unchanged from the original Data Set**